DaniFascio/DaniFascio/README.md

 <!-- <img align="center" src="https://github-readme-stats.vercel.app/api/<CARD_TYPE>/?username=<DaniFascio>&theme=<THEME_NAME>" /> -->

 - 🔭 I’m currently working on an e-commerce project in the company where i work
-- 📖 I’m currently learning new things, and always ready to study interesting and intriguing things
+- 📖 Now i'm studying new things and technologies, and always ready to study interesting and intriguing things
-- 👨🏻‍🤝‍👨🏻 If you want to collaborate just send me a message and we can chat or talk maybe with a coffee
+- 👨🏻‍🤝‍👨🏻 If you want to collaborate just send me a message and we can talk about it

     - 📫 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].